mbevand/covid19-age-stratified-ifr/README.md

 population and those with an old population.

 In fact, **the young age of the population in Africa is a major factor explaining the relatively small number of deaths** on this continent.
-We find IFR=0.127% for Africa, and IFR=0.810% in Europe, a 6-fold difference.
+We find (ENE-COVID) IFR=0.127% for Africa, and IFR=0.810% in Europe, a 6-fold difference.

+The overall IFR is, for each world region and the world:

+* 0.810% Europe
+* 0.675% Northern America
+* 0.518% Oceania
+* 0.356% Latin America and the Caribbean
+* 0.325% Asia
+* 0.127% Africa
+* **0.358% World**

 Our code, with the ENE-COVID Spanish serosurvey data from June 2020, accurately predicted an overall IFR of 0.669% in the United States, which is very close to